 More often than not, in a Café, the outcomes are what the participants take away in their heads.
-But often, something more is needed.
+But frequently, something more is needed.
 Sharing actionable insights is one option.

-There is usually no summary by the host or speaker at the end of a Knowledge Café and no attempt to reach any consensus, as this detracts from the conversations.
+The host or speaker usually does not summarize at the end of a Knowledge Café and does not attempt to reach a consensus, which detracts from the conversations.

 If some conclusion is required and there is sufficient time, one simple and efficient way is to ask the participants to share one of their actionable insights with the rest of the group at the end of the Café when people are sitting in a Café Circle.